hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 Authentication and authorization are critical to any identity management system, ensuring only authorized users can access the system and its resources.

-PRISM Cloud Agent provides the following authentication and authorisation methods to ensure that the identity of the entity is verified and authenticated during interactions with the platform:
+PRISM Cloud Agent provides the following authentication and authorization methods to ensure that the identity of the entity is verified and authenticated during interactions with the platform:

 - apikey authentication with internal IAM service